 Less than thirty years ago you might have walked into the pharmacy in your town or neighborhood, and the pharmacist would have been someone who knew you by name, knew your family, and who would answer any questions you had about medication with authority and knowledge.
 Fast forward to the current era and we usually go to a pharmacy that is part of a “big box” chain, where few of the staff would know our names or have time to discuss specifics of our conditions.
-This can leave the door open to a lot of potential problems, even in the face of technology.
+This can leave the door open to a lot of potential problems, even some that would qualify as medical malpractice cases.

 Why Pharmacy Malpractice Cases Occur

 Millions upon millions of prescriptions are filled each day of the year, and that means that even with technology and advanced science, mistakes happen.
 When it falls under the pharmacy malpractice heading, it is when, “A pharmacist or other trained pharmacy worker breaches the standard of care.”

 Now, that is not the clearest definition in the world, so let’s take a moment to understand what it means.
 After all, if you are like millions of others in the modern world you might find yourself with a prescription in your hand and the need to put your trust in the pharmacy staff.
 What should you expect from them?
 How would you know if they breached the standard of care expected?

 Firstly, all pharmacies are required to make sure you are the patient, or they should verify just who the patient is.
 They must then be sure that the prescription contains the proper dosage of the medication.
 Why is this required?
 In essence, pharmacy malpractice cases tend to begin when the wrong dosage or drug is given to the patient.